RASU-R/Machine-Learning/Audio Denoising/README.md

 # Machine-Learning using python
-Audio Denoising
-To remove a noises in audio
-Datasets used: Urban 8k ,Mozilla Audio dataset
+Audio Denoising to remove a background noises in audio files Datasets used: Urban 8k ,Mozilla Audio dataset

+packages:
+numpy
+tensorflow
+keras
+args